 This is the third article in a series about hiring a music therapist in long-term care.
 For an introduction to the series and links to other posts, please click here.

-Most of the clients I see in long-term care are in music therapy groups.
-By my definition, these groups are smaller – usually no more than 12 people – and they are built around a variety of experiences that are meant to engage the group members in music, with group and individual goals guiding the group process.
+Most of the clients we see in long-term care are in music therapy groups.
+By our definition, these groups are smaller – usually no more than 12 people – and they are built around a variety of experiences that are meant to engage the group members in music, with group and individual goals guiding the group process.
 Some music therapy groups in long-term care may be designed with a focus on physical rehabilitation/exercise or deeper psychological processing, but for the majority of my groups, the focus is on residents sharing their lives with one another through music.
 That means our primary group goals are often social interaction, creative emotional expression, and life review.